voodoorai2000/citizenbudgetapp.com/README.md

     git commit -a -m 'precompile assets'

 Rails will cache the assets for some time.
 To expire all the assets, change the value of `config.assets.version` in `config/application.rb` before precompiling.

+## Contributing

+If you contribute translations, remember to add a new key-value pair to the `LOCALES` constants in `app/models/locale.rb`.

 ## Troubleshooting